 Safety: Milk thistle is very safe to take whilst pregnant or breastfeeding and it may be used with much benefit by people of all ages.

-Dosage: 1-2ml of tincture two or three times daily.
+Dosage: 5-60 drops of tincture three times daily.

 Research on models